Check what you need to do before you travel to the UK and what to do after you arrive.

 Before you travel to the UK

 You need permission to enter the UK.
 Check which visa you can apply for.

 What happens at the UK border

-If you’re bringing belongings, money or pets
+If you’re bringing money or belongings

 You can bring most personal belongings into the UK without having to speak with a customs officer.
 Use the green channel marked ‘nothing to declare’.

 You must speak with a customs officer if you’re bringing:

 - prohibited or restricted goods, for example controlled drugs or weapons